mcdent/quartz/content/On This Day in Linux 1995-07-04.md

 [^1]: The AMPRnet was a large TCP/IP network which predates the public 'Internet' .
-In 2019 half of the class A network allocation was sold off to Amazon AWS due to a shortage on IPv4 addressing.
+In 2019 half of the class A network allocation was sold off to Amazon AWS due to a shortage of IPv4 addressing.